 In order to qualify, employees must have worked at least 1250 hours over a 12 month period prior to taking leave.
 That is equal to about 25 hours a week — an employee does not have to be a full-time employee to qualify.
 They must also give 30 days notice before taking this leave of absence.

-When an employee returns from medical leave, they are usually entitled to return to their same position in the same capacity as before they left.
-There is some grey area, however, if the employee is in the top 10% pay bracket.
+When an employee returns from medical leave, they are usually entitled to return to their same position in the same capacity as before they left and may not be terminated provided that the employee doesn't go over the 12-month limit.
+There is some gray area, however, if the employee is in the top 10% pay bracket.

-Even still, there is a lot more to be done — but what does that mean for you in 2017?
+Even still, there is a lot more to be done — but what does that mean for you?

 For many, regular sick leave is enough time for an employee to recover from illness or injury.
-Many companies also offer short term disability for a particularly rough bout of sickness and injury.
-Of course you will need to check with your company health care plan.
-If you need time off due to a death in the family, many companies also provide employees with bereavement leave that is not included in their vacation or sick PTO days.
+Many companies also offer short-term disability for a particularly rough bout of sickness and injury.
+Of course, you will need to check with your company health care plan.
+If you need time off due to a death in the family, many companies also provide employees with bereavement leave that is not included in their vacation or sick PTO

 That’s why it’s important to understand medical leave in accordance with the Family and Medical Leave Act of 1993 as thoroughly as possible before deciding to use it.
 But if you understand what you’re rights are, how do you go about asking for it?